original logo

 4 - Rulings - Introduction

-You will need to rule in cases of no-contact, no-show, and when the game couldn't be scheduled.
+You will need to rule in cases of no-offers, no-show, and when the game couldn't be scheduled.
 You will rule when there's a rule to enforce, by referring to the bylaws.
 As representatives of the League, it is necessary that you enforce all League rules consistently and fairly, and abide by the rules as they are written, not as you would like them to be.

 Where are the rules that you are to apply? - The term "Bylaws" refers to the whole group of rules for operating the league.
 Usually, you'll find what you need in the Statutes and Handbooks.
 In the case of discrepancy, the Statutes are a higher authority, next comes handbooks, then "other documents" such as FAQ's, mailings, or Announcements.
 Also, to stay up-to-date on potential changes to the Statutes, you should watch the Steering Committee Agenda.
 When you are unsure of the applicable Statute, or how it applies to the current situation, ask your SecTD.